ryanboldi/lexicase/README.md

 Lexicase selection is a parent selection method used in evolutionary computation that evaluates individuals on test cases in random order, keeping only those that perform best on each case.
 This library provides efficient implementations of several lexicase variants:

 - **Base Lexicase**: Standard lexicase selection algorithm
-- **Epsilon Lexicase**: Allows individuals within epsilon of the best to be considered equally good
+- **Epsilon Lexicase**: Allows individuals within epsilon of the best to be considered equally good (uses adaptive MAD-based epsilon by default)
 - **Downsampled Lexicase**: Uses random subsets of test cases to increase diversity

 ## 📦 Installation